Thewbi/cpp_compiler/doc/function_call_riscv.md

                                     ; (I think GCC always builds stack frames with a multiple of ; 16 byte sizes!
-Not all elements are used!) sw      ra,28(sp)           ; store address to return to (stored in ra) onto the stack ; (SHOULD WE CALL MORE FUNCTIONS WITHIN THE BODY OF THIS FUNCTION) sw      s0,24(sp)           ; store old s0/fp (frame pointer) on the stack so it can be ; restored later because it will be used within this function addi    s0,sp,32            ; set new s0/fp (frame pointer) to the start of our new stackframe.
+Not all elements are used!) sw      ra,28(sp)           ; store address to return to (stored in ra) onto the stack ; (SHOULD WE WANT TO CALL MORE FUNCTIONS WITHIN THE BODY OF ; THIS FUNCTION)
+        sw      s0,24(sp)           ; store old s0/fp (frame pointer) on the stack so it can be ; restored later because it will be used within this function addi    s0,sp,32            ; set new s0/fp (frame pointer) to the start of our new stackframe.